-(3) Growth Capital including equity investments is a supplementary financial measure.
+(3) Growth capital including equity investments is a supplementary financial measure.
 See the "Specified Financial Measures" section of this MD&A for more information.

-(4) Net debt to adjusted EBITDA ratio and dividend payout ratio are non-GAAP financial ratios.
-See the "Specified Financial Measures" section of this MD&A for more information.
+(4) Net debt to adjusted EBITDA ratio, dividend payout ratio and distributable cash flow per share ratio are non-GAAP financial ratios.
+See the "Specified Financial Measures" section of this MD&A for more information on each non-GAAP financial ratio.